sedostheatre/sedos.co.uk/input/shows/2020-the-musical-of-musicals-the-musical.md

       2020"></a><script async src="//embedr.flickr.com/assets/client-code.js"
       charset="utf-8"></script>
     order: 1
+RedirectFrom:
+  - 2020/musicalofmusicals.htm
 ---
-#### A COMIC VALENTINE TO MUSICAL THEATRE
+**A comic valentine to musical theatre.**

-**A musical about musicals!
-In this hilarious satire of musical theatre, one story becomes five delightful musicals, each written in the distinctive style of a different master of the form, from Rodgers and Hammerstein to Stephen Sondheim.**
+A musical about musicals!
+In this hilarious satire of musical theatre, one story becomes five delightful musicals, each written in the distinctive style of a different master of the form, from Rodgers and Hammerstein to Stephen Sondheim.

 The basic plot: June is an ingenue who can't pay the rent and is threatened by her evil landlord.
 Will the handsome leading man come to the rescue?